|These tips can help save you from disappointment with that new haircut.|

 The slimmer that you are, the closer to your head the hair should be cut.

 Those that are on the short side need a cut that can help them look taller.
-The easiest way to build up your silhouette is through a cut that involves layering height at the crown.
+The easiest way to build up your silhouette is through a haircut that involves layering height at the crown.

-Understanding how to balance your silhouette with your hair is one thing, but your neck and the type of necklines of blouses, sweaters, dress to the jewelry you wear is another.
+Understanding how to balance your silhouette with your haircut is one thing, but your neck and the type of necklines of blouses, sweaters, dress to the jewelry you wear is another.
 Anyone with a short neck would benefit from some simplicity and softness near the face, which means to avoid necklines with large collars or chunky, oversized jewelry and ask your stylist to gently layer the hair around the face.

 Of course, you could have a long, graceful neck.
 Being the case, you don’t have to worry about layering around your face when pondering a new cut.
 In fact, you have the freedom to play up your face without big, fancy collars or large, elaborate jewelry as well.